07:00 PDT / 10:00 EDT / 15:00 BST / 16:00 CEST

 NAFEMS e-learning gives you the best of both worlds, giving you real, practical knowledge that you can use day-to-day to improve your analyses.

-Whatever the nature of the challenge, this objective of this course is to break down the nonlinear problem into clearly defined steps, give an overview of the physics involved and show how to successfully implement practical solutions using Finite Element Analysis.
+The objective of this course is to break down the composite analysis process into clearly defined steps, give an overview of the physics involved and show how to successfully implement practical solutions using Finite Element Analysis.

 The course is completely code independent.

 - A full set of notes in PDF format will be available for download.
 Each session is presented live and is available for review via a streamable recording.

 - Personal passwords are provided to allow you to access e-learning backup material via our special bulletin board.
 Reading lists, homework submissions, supplementary data are all stored as files on the bulletin board.

 - Interaction via the bulletin board is strongly encouraged to obtain the most from the e-learning class.
 Typically the board runs for 4 weeks after the last live class sessions, giving you plenty of time to catch up with homework, review and ask questions.

 All attendees on the course will be able to download a fully functioning Composite Stiffness and Strength Calculator, together with user guide.